• support@madhedgefundtrader.com

 Newsletter

-Being a long time student of the American, and indeed, the world economy, I have long had a theory behind the regularity of this cycle.
+Being a long time student of the American, and indeed, the global economy, I have long had a theory behind the regularity of this cycle.
 It?s enough to base a pagan religion around, like the once practicing Druids at Stonehenge.

 Up until the 1920?s, we had an overwhelmingly agricultural economy.
 Farmers were always at maximum financial distress in the fall, when their outlays for seed, fertilizer, and labor were at a maximum, but they had yet to earn any income from the sale of their crops.
-So they had to all borrow at once, placing a large call on the financial system as a whole.
+So they had to borrow all at once, placing a large cash call on the financial system as a whole.
 This is why we have seen so many stock market crashes in October.
-Once the system swallows this lump, its nothing but green lights for six months.
+Once the system swallows this lump, it?s nothing but green lights for six months.

 DougD